James W. Gately

 University of California, Berkeley, School of Law, J.D.

 - U.S. District Court for the District of Massachusetts

 In the Community

 James has coached an under-10 boys league at Hill House in Boston and served as an academic mentor at For the Love of Children in Washington, D.C.
-In 2011, he ran the Boston Marathon, raising nearly $20,000 for the Limbs for Life Foundation to provide prosthetic care and support to amputees.
+He also ran the Boston Marathon, raising nearly $20,000 for the Limbs for Life Foundation to provide prosthetic care and support to amputees.

-A graduate of the University of California, Berkeley, School of Law (Boalt Hall), James received the American Jurisprudence Award in Criminal Law and served as a Publishing Editor of the California Law Review.
+A graduate of the University of California, Berkeley, School of Law, James received the American Jurisprudence Award in Criminal Law and served as a Publishing Editor of the California Law Review.